 It was noon and I was leaving the hospital after our morning rounds to head towards a meeting I was really excited about at the Norwegian embassy.
-I walked out and took the first cab I found, I was too excited and nervous to notice that the driver already had 2 clients in the back of the car, so I had to sit next to them.
-He took them to their destination and once we were alone he started asking me questions about my age, what I was studying, my origins.
+I walked out and took the first cab I found, I was too excited and nervous to notice that the driver already had 2 clients in the back of the car, so I had to sit next to him.
+He took them to their destination and once he dropped them off, he started asking me about my age, what I was studying, my origins..
 I tried to keep my answers as short as possible and to answer politely.
-Suddenly, I noticed he was taking the wrong way and when I told him that this is not the closest way to my destination , he said, “I want to get to know you better, we can have lunch before I take you to the embassy, you can take us to any fancy restaurant you want, you are a doctor you must be rich.”
+Suddenly, I noticed he was taking the wrong way and when I told him that this is not the closest way to my destination , he said, “I want to get to know you better, we can have lunch before I take you to the embassy, you can take us to a fancy restaurant if you want, you are a doctor after all, you must be rich.”

-I was scared, to say the least, and I failed to hear the rest of what he said.
+I was scared, to say the least, and I failed to hear the rest of what he was saying.
 I couldn’t ask him to stop, we were next to a very dangerous place and staying there alone was scarier than staying with this car driver.
-I kept praying we will get somewhere safer, or somewhere more crowded with people so I can ask him to stop.
-When I did, he simply refused and put his right hand on my leg, and when I removed it he went mad and took my hand instead.
+I kept praying we will get somewhere safer, or somewhere more crowded with people so I can ask him to stop… When I finally did, he simply and coldly refused and put his right hand on my leg, I removed it he went mad and took my hand instead.
 He refused to let it go.
 I tried to pull it off but he was much stronger than I was.
 Luckily, a police car showed up… I started yelling and asking him to let me go.
 He did, and I paid him ( he also overcharged me ).